The Studio, and My Philosophy

 - You want wedding photos that endure.

 Your ideal wedding photos are ones that will stand the test of time: vibrant, true-to-life colours; crisp black and whites; non-cheesy posing; and no Instagram-like filters.
-My goal is enduring photos.
+I create enduring photos.

 You want the boutique, full-service experience of hiring a wedding photographer.

 I offer local clients the option of an in-person meeting, and non-local clients a Skype meeting, as well as my personal phone number to call at any point.
 You'll have a curated, personal experience from initial meeting to album delivery.
 I only take on a limited number of weddings and elopements each year in order to cultivate the relationship I feel is necessary to create genuine relaxed photos and true connection, which is the heart of everything I do.

 You want a photographer that is easy to be around.